ooni/spec/backends/th-007-nwcth.md

 ## Algorithm

+This section describes algorithms and data structures to implement the test helper.
+An implementation is free to choose any equivalent set of algorithms and data structures as long as the end result is functionally equivalent to what we describe in here.

-This section defines the algorithms implementing the New Web Connectivity Test Helper, which consists of three major steps:
+The top-level algorithm consists of three major steps:

 1. preliminary checks;
 2. URLs discovery;
 3. endpoints measurement.

-We will discuss each step separately
+We will discuss each step separately.

 ### Preliminary checks